 Regular audit - independence of the audit office

-• Membership on the board of directors, any other decision-making role, or an employment relationship with the company being audited
+• Membership of the board of directors, another decision-making function or an employment relationship with the company being audited

-• A direct or indirect participation in the share capital or a significant claim or debt
+• A direct or indirect participation in the share capital or a significant claim or liability

-• A close relationship of the chief auditor to a member of the board of directors, to another person with decision-making authority or to a significant shareholder
+• A close relationship between the lead auditor and a member of the board of directors, another person with decision-making authority or a significant shareholder

-• Taking on a contract which would lead to economic dependence
+• Acceptance of an assignment that would lead to economic dependence

-• Conclusion of a contract on non-market terms
+• Conclusion of a contract on terms that are not in line with market conditions

 • Acceptance of valuable gifts or special benefits

-Parts of the regulations mentioned above also apply to those employees of the audit firm who are not involved in the audit.
-The law sets high requirements for the independence of the audit office with respect to the regular audit.
+Parts of the above provisions also apply to those employees of the audit firm who are not involved in the audit.
+The law imposes high requirements on the independence of the auditor with regard to regular audits.

-In the limited audit, the requirements for the independence of the audit office are significantly lower than in the regular audit.
+In the case of limited audits, the requirements for the independence of the auditor are significantly lower than for regular audits.
 Although Art.
-729 OR stipulates that the audit office must be independent and must form its auditing opinion objectively, for instance, participation in the accounting and providing other services for the company being audited is permitted.
-However, this permission is limited in that measures must be taken if there is a risk of supervising one's own work.
+729 OR stipulates that the auditor must be independent and must form its audit opinion objectively, it is permissible, for example, to participate in the accounting and provide other services for the company being audited.
+However, this permission is limited by the requirement that measures must be taken if there is a risk of reviewing the auditor's own work.